 One common estate planning technique for clients with large retirement plan balances is to designate a trust as the beneficiary of those accounts.
-However, those planning to use a trust or trusteed Individual Retirement Account (IRA) are encouraged to take a fresh look at their plans following the updated distribution rules of the SECURE Act1.
+However, those planning to use a trust or trusteed Individual Retirement Account (IRA) are encouraged to regularly take a fresh look at their plans as regulations are updated over time.

 The greatest urgency is for those IRA owners who are using a trust which includes pre-SECURE rules that force beneficiaries to stretch distributions over their life expectancy.
 Under the updated rules, a beneficiary might receive no distributions for 10 years, and then wind up with a large distribution (and tax bill) in the final year.
 Because trust planning is ordinarily done for the largest IRAs, confronting this problem is especially critical for advisors and their clients.
 There are exceptions: Spouses still enjoy the same advantage under post-SECURE stretch IRA rules, as well as beneficiaries who are less than 10 years younger than the account owner, and beneficiaries who are disabled or chronically ill.